jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

  ExecStart=/bin/systemctl kill -s SIGUSR2 Jamulus-Server
 ~~~

-For starting a new recording:
+To start a new recording:

 ~~~
  [Unit]